Saturday, March 29, 2014

 I am in love.

-I am not in love in actual life; I am a survivor of a betrayed and abandoned heart.
+I am not in love in actual life; I live muted, with a betrayed, abandoned heart.
 But in my filmgoing life, my virtual life that I live in lieu of an actualized life, I have just been shown the hope of the Promise's arrival.

 I became aware of Malick, and the myth of his greatness, around the time that I became aware that movies and the love of them would be my life.
 I was a pre teenager.
 I made a list, several hundred items long, of all the movies I would learn about that were must -sees to help advance me on my road of film appreciation.
-BADLANDS and DAYS OF HEAVEN were early entries on my list.
+BADLANDS and DAYS OF HEAVEN were early entries.
 The first one I saw was BADLANDS.
-I just knew that i would love it.
-I had marked up the Washington Post weekly free tv schedule (I would spend a couple of hours every sunday highlighting and creating VHS recording and home viewing schedules to maximize tv and film viewing ) and i still recall my excitement when i one day saw BADLANDS would be playing, on an evening when the upstairs TV was free, on a local Baltimore station.
-I must have been in 8th or 9th grade.
-Of course the film was edited for television, but I still clearly remember it's impact.
-Its cynicism, its style, and the way it used American landscape as a sort of visual storytelling shorthand; all iconic movie watching elements.
-I soon followed that up with a VHS rental.
-A few yrs later, upon moving to NYC, i saw it screen on 35.
+I figured I would love it.
+I had marked up the Washington Post TV Week schedule, tracking VHS tapings and real time views of sought after movies.
+I still recall my excitement when I got to see BADLANDS, on an evening when the upstairs TV was free, on a local Baltimore station.
+It was during my 8th or 9th grade.
+Of course the film was edited for television, but I can recall its impact.
+Its cynicism, its style, and the way it used American landscape as a sort of visual storytelling shorthand; it didn't move me, it did not wow me, but i mentally checked these attributes as movie watching elements I should continue to note.
+Five or so years later, upon moving to NYC, i saw it screen on 35.
 I still think it's a strong film, but I also recognize the gap between the expectation i had awaited and the final moment of watching.
-This is something not at all foreign to a cinephile.
-As cinephiles we continually are waiting for certain films we have heard of.
+As cinephiles the first half of our lives are marked waiting to see certain films.
+This is probably less common now, post internet.
 In my preteens and teens it was Malick, Truffaut, Warhol, Godard, Franco, Resnais, Ferrara and Ashby.
-In my twenties it was Rivette, Ruiz, and a zillion other films not defined by their filmmakers; my scope widened considerably.
+In my twenties it was Rivette, Ruiz, Zulawski and a zillion other films not defined by their filmmakers; my scope widened considerably.
 It goes further than waiting for certain films.
 Every cinephile has their golden chalice; their OUT 1 print or LAST MOVIE or HARDLY WORKING...I believe, that as cinephiles, we are often people looking to movies to fulfill a promise that we do not expect fulfilled within our own lives.

 I loved THE NEW WORLD.
-It was on the top of my favorite films of 2005 list.
+It was a top personal life experience of my year in 2005.

 I waited several more years to come across the next promised land...and then came TREE OF LIFE.
 I can only say that this is the Malick film I find the least connection and interest in.
 I can liken the experience to that of watching a magazine editorial come to life.